UT-ADL/milrem_visual_offroad_navigation/README.md

 As the U-Net approach worked much better, the contrastive approach was abandoned.
 Most of the experimentation was done with the base map with elevation.

-Following videos show a simulation where the robot proposes a number of random waypoints and then moves towards the one that has the highest probability, i.e. it is on-policy, but simulated.
+Following videos show on-policy simulation where the robot proposes a number of random waypoints and then moves towards the one that has the highest probability.
+Blue dot shows the robot current location and yellow dot is the goal location.

 | Location | Video |
 | -------- | ----- |